Aspirant: Royal Canadian Navy

-Similar to the French usage, the Royal Canadian Navy uses the French-language rank of "Aspirant de marine" (AspM) to denote a junior officer under training.
+Like French, the Royal Canadian Navy uses the French-language rank of "Aspirant de marine" (AspM) to denote a junior officer under training.
 The same rank in the English language is referred to as "Naval Cadet" (NCdt).
-An aspirant de marine does not hold the Queen's commission and must either acquire a university degree or complete his first trades qualification to earn promotion.
+An aspirant de marine does not hold the King's commission and must either acquire a university degree or complete his first trades qualification to earn a promotion.

 Estonian Defence Forces

 Junior sergeant conscriptees having passed the Reserve Platoon Commander Course get ranked aspirants, meaning they will be given officer ranks (ensign or junior lieutenant) in case of mobilisation and war.
 Some aspirants also get promoted during reserve war games.